 Singapore levies a 7% Goods and Services Tax (GST).
 For dutiable goods, the taxable value for GST is calculated based on the CIF (Cost, Insurance and Freight) value plus all duties and other charges.
-In the case of non-dutiable foods, GST will be based on the CIF value plus any commission and other incidental charges whether or not shown on the invoice.
+In the case of non-dutiable goods, GST will be based on the CIF value plus any commission and other incidental charges whether or not shown on the invoice.
 If the goods are dutiable, the GST will be collected simultaneously with the duties.
 Special provisions pertain to goods stored in licensed warehouses and free trade zones.
-See http://www.iras.gov.sg and http://www.customs.gov.sg
+See http://www.iras.gov.sg and http://www.customs.gov.sg for more information.

 Inland Revenue Authority of Singapore

 Fax: +65 6250 8663